Telephone Icon 01494 778787

 Is there anything I need to be aware of to ensure the door fits properly?

-Yes, our doors are very heavy so you must ensure the door is supported properly, especially if it doesn’t fit into solid walls, an RSJ or is not supported on at least one of its 4 sides.
+Our doors are very heavy, so you must ensure the door is supported properly, especially if it isn't fitted into solid walls, an RSJ, or is not supported on at least one of its four sides.
+Keep reading below to learn more.

 Useful information to help you fit our doors into glass